Donald Birkemeier 1943 - 2020 - Obituary

-Other survivors include three children, Christine A. (Richard) Meyer, Botkins, Craig J. (Jennifer) Birkemeier, Wapakoneta, Chad T. (Kimberly) Birkemeier, Cridersville; eight grandchildren, Kyle (Heidi) Meyer, Kayla (Michael) Buchanan, Aaron Birkemeier, Austin Birkemeier, Haley Birkemeier, Ashley Birkemeier, Alayna Birkemeier, and Braydon Birkemeier; two great-grandchildren, Charlie and Theo Meyer; siblings, John Birkemeier, Kalida, Jean (John) Herman, Ottoville, Judy (Dennis) Bendele, Kalida, Nancy Goedde, Kalida.
+Other survivors include, 3 children, Christine A. (Richard) Meyer, Botkins, OH, Craig J. (Jennifer) Birkemeier, Wapakoneta, Chad T. (Kimberly) Birkemeier, Cridersville, 8 grandchildren, Kyle (Heidi) Meyer, Kayla (Michael) Buchanan, Aaron Birkemeier, Austin Birkemeier, Haley Birkemeier, Ashley Birkemeier, Alayna Birkemeier, & Braydon Birkemeier, 2 great grandchildren, Charlie & Theo Meyer, siblings, John Birkemeier, Kalida, OH, Jean (John) Herman, Ottoville, OH, Judy (Dennis) Bendele, Kalida, OH, Nancy Goedde, Kalida, OH.

 In addition to his parents, he was preceded in death by a son, Curt J. Birkemeier.